joebew42/ex_chat/README.md

 ### DONE

+- what happen when we try to connect to the chat with an invalid access token
+  - 1) the token not exist or is not valid [DONE]
+  - 2) no token provided [DONE]
 - Bump to version 2.4 to fix the issue of cowboy 1.0 about the [`cowboy_clock badarg`](https://github.com/ninenines/cowboy/issues/820)
 - Extract the websocket chat URL in the `WebSocketAcceptanceTests`
 - Rename `ws_client` to `client` in the `WebSocketAcceptanceTests`